-Our training is more than a set of techniques, it is also a pathway to understand what it means to be a guide.
+Our forest therapy guide training is more than a set of techniques, it is also a pathway to understand what it means to be a guide.
 A Forest Therapy Guide works with the forest as a partner, to support the wellness and healing of people and nature alike.
 The guide is not a therapist; the forest is the therapist.
 Guides help others open the doors of their senses and heartfelt presence, so they can enter completely into a healing relationship with the forest and other places in the more-than-human world.

 ANFT Certified Forest Therapy Guides have gone on to found businesses in alternative health and eco-wellness tourism, work in the non-profit section for special populations, provide corporate wellness programs and retreats, incorporate our techniques in educational settings, and collaborate in wellness programs through botanical gardens, arboretums, and private and public land managers.
 What began as a dream from the Earth, to simply restore our relationship with the Forest, has become a global movement.
 We invite you to join us on this incredible path.

 We are an international community of Forest Therapy Guides who have been trained by the Association of Nature and Forest Therapy Guides and Programs.
 There are more than 800 of us (growing each month), in over 48 countries on six continents, guiding in a dozen or more languages and in many cultures.
 We share our love of the more-than-human world and a passion to skillfully guide others toward remembering our deep relationship with all beings.
 We are energized by our shared commitment to establishing forest therapy as a high-quality, standards-based practice that is recognized throughout the world as an effective way to promote the well-being of people and of forests.